jordanfinners/order-test/README.md

 go run local.go
 ```

 ### Testing
-To run the tests, issue the following command(s):
+To run the tests, issue the following command(s) in the api directory:

 ```bash
 go fmt ./...